Empress (chess)

 The empress is a fairy chess piece that can move like a rook or a knight.
 It cannot jump over other pieces when moving as a rook but may do so when moving as a knight.
-The piece has acquired many names (Note: Less common names the piece has acquired include admiral, cannon, champion, colonel, concubine, count, dabbaba, duke, elephant, guard, lambeth, lord chancellor, marshall, princess, samurai, superrook, tank, visier, and wolf.) and is frequently called a chancellor, marshal, or a knook.
+The piece has acquired many alternative names, (Note: Less common names the piece has acquired include admiral, cannon, champion, chancellor, colonel, concubine, count, dabbabah, duke, elephant, guard, knook, lambeth, lord chancellor, marshal, samurai, superrook, tank, visier, and wolf.) with the most common being chancellor, marshal, and knook.

-Chess moves in this article use C as notation for the empress.
+Chess moves in this article use E as notation for the empress.

 Movement

 The empress can move as a rook or a knight.